salimfadhley/eztable/src/doc/source/tdd.rst

     if __name__ == '__main__':
         unittest.main()

-Toytable can be used as an alternative to Lettuce style tests.
+EZTable can be used as an alternative to Lettuce style tests.

 Testing Mixin
 -------------

-.. autoclass:: toytable.TableTestMixin
+.. autoclass:: eztable.TableTestMixin
     :members:
     :undoc-members:
     :show-inheritance: